General Mathematics Unit 1 and 2

 What do you do?

 The structure of this course consists of weekly activities of set tasks, assignments and projects.
-These tasks are aimed at students achieving outcomes in a number of key knowledge and skills related to the Areas of Study.
-There are also a number of graded tasks over the course of the subject that are required to be completed.
+Each week you are expected to read and practise exercises and complete work for submission.
+These tasks are aimed at helping you achieve outcomes in a number of key knowledge and skills related to the Areas of Study.
+There are also a number of School Assessment Coursework (SACs) required to be completed during the year.

 What skills do you need?

-Students will have successfully completed Year 10 Mathematics.
-Students will need to have a working knowledge of using a graphics calculator and Excel.
+You are expected to have successfully completed Year 10 Mathematics.
+You will need to have a working knowledge of using a graphics calculator and Excel.

 What skills do you develop?